Getting Started

 }

-}Replace {slug} with the App's slug from your subscription card.
+}Replace {slug} with the MCP server's slug from your subscription card.

 Zed